 The dystopian scenario focuses on technology and the unfavorable evolution that it may cause to humans.
 This scenario discusses the implication of technology that we use to help the weak survive.
 Overall, this could lead to a lack of consciousness of what we really are and stall our evolution.
 The human brain is an excellent example of this.
 Some practices that cause the destroying of a module in the human brain may seem to be beneficial may hinder evolutionary success (Sandberg and Bostrom 2008).
 For example, this could be one that includes the cause of epilepsy and cause the other parts to function better.
 These conditions will never go away because the people that have them will still breed and carry on the gene.
 Technology could cause a regression of human evolution.

 Another aspect that is closely being studied is our behavior.
 Humans rely on flamboyant displays to represent wealth, fitness, qualities, and aggression (Kansa 2003).
 This can be achieved by social media, the way people dress, and could even be things like dancing and reading.
 All of the activities are useless and new ways to display such things may be developed or may disappear altogether.
-New techniques could be the displaying of ownership certificates and bank documents rather than expensive jewelry and clothes.
+New techniques could be the displaying of ownership certificates and bank documents rather than expensive jewelry and clothes

 Discussion: